tpwres/teczki-polskiego-wrestlingu/content/w/jedrus-bulecka.md

 ## Other media

 Jędruś (or rather Marcin, his real first name) is the subject of [Marzenie Wrestlera](@/a/wrestlers-dream.md), a documentary film about the conflict of his passion for wrestling with his academic pursuits.
-He is also portrayed as a wrestler and instructor in another documentary [Amerykański Sen](@/a/american-dream.md), tutoring several rookies including [Szymon](@/w/szymon-siwiec.md).
+He is also featured in another documentary titled [Amerykański Sen](@/a/american-dream.md), where he's portrayed as a wrestler and a coach, tutoring several rookies including [Szymon](@/w/szymon-siwiec.md).

 ## References